 Figure 2 provides a summary timeline of data collection activities that the LCI evaluation team is coordinating in the Northeast San Fernando Valley project area.
-The timing of pending activities is subject to change.
+Pending activities are dependent upon respondent participation.

 Figure 2.
-Timeline of Data Collection Activities for TCC Round 2 Implementation Grants
+Timeline of Data Collection Activities in Pacoima by Fiscal Year (FY)